NsavelevJs/Todays-Weather/README.md

 - Show current weather.
 - Five day forcast.
-- Allow location pop-up to ask for permission to access the devices location.
-- Ability to seach for a city if location is not allowed.
+- Ability to seach for a city.

 #### PostMVP
 - Wind mph for the current city.
 - Humidity percentage.
 - Precipitation percentage.
 - Feels like temperature
+- Allow location pop-up to ask for permission to access the devices location.

 ## Project Schedule